 Owners who surrender their pets need to be educated on how to be responsible pet owners.

-Your animal rescue should not allow anything to interfere with your organization’s ability to take advantage of the opportunity to provide them with education – not judgment.
+Your animal rescue should not allow anything to interfere with your organization’s ability to take advantage of the opportunity to provide them with education.

 If you fail to provide your intake team with the training necessary to deliver a judgment-free customer service experience, then you’re also failing to protect your animal rescue’s reputation.